Innovation in Financial Services: Literally Everything You Need to Know in 2018

 Manifold: Do you recommend that the team responsible for the core business is also executing on the innovation stuff?
 Or do you recommend carving out a separate team, like a Bimodal IT methodology, where they have a very different mandate to move fast and break things, they're measured differently, etc?

-Manifold: Once you get this team carved out and they adapt to this way of working and they're moving quickly and they fall in love with that approach, and they want to bring it back in.
-How do you maximize the likelihood that the organization, when they do kind of get folded back into the mothership, welcomes that change and adapts accordingly?
+Manifold: Once you get this team carved out and they adapt to this way of working and they're moving quickly and they fall in love with that approach, and they want to bring it back in, how do you how do you maximize the likelihood that the organization, when they do kind of get folded back into the mothership, welcomes that change and adapts accordingly?

 Jason: One of the important things is the fire team doesn't actually leave its day job.The fact that we've asked people to take on more work than they're already doing, and they consider it a badge of honor and job satisfaction goes up is not what you’d expect.But they’re feeling purpose because they're helping drive change, and they find some other areas where they can either free up time or use time that was being misallocated anyway.But remember, these experiments are meant to be as incremental as possible.
 And the results are being published continuously.
 The whole idea is to quit doing things that aren't working sooner.